You have a right to appeal against a planning decision on any of the following grounds:

 These are dealt with an exchange of questionnaires followed by an unaccompanied site visit by an inspector from the Planning Inspectorate (PINS).

 These are dealt with by an exchange of written statements and a site visit by a PINS inspector.

 These are suitable for smaller cases and are an informal discussion chaired by a PINS inspector between the appellant, the council and any interested party or objector.

 These are mainly used for major applications where cross examination of witnesses is necessary to test the evidence and normally require both the Council and the appellant to be legally represented.
 A public inquiry may take more than one day and is a much more formal procedure than a hearing.

 Appeal time limits (from date of decision)

-All types of Planning and Enforcement appeals should in normal circumstances be submitted online (link opens in new window).
+All types of planning and enforcement appeals should in normal circumstances be submitted online.